scurid-inc/docs/docs/quickstart.md

 disown
 ```

-The agent by default prints out some of the default configurations like the port details etc., additionally the agent starts listening on `localhost`
+The agent by default logs out some of the default configurations like the port details etc., additionally the agent starts listening on `localhost`